isaacs/minipass/README.md

 * `unpipe(dest)` - Stop piping to the destination stream.
 This is immediate, meaning that any asynchronously queued data will _not_ make it to the destination when running in `async` mode.
+    * `options.end` - Boolean, end the destination stream when
+      the source stream ends.
+Default `true`.
+    * `options.proxyErrors` - Boolean, proxy `error` events from
+      the source stream to the destination stream.
+Note that errors are _not_ proxied after the pipeline terminates, either due to the source emitting `'end'` or manually unpiping with `src.unpipe(dest)`.
+Default `false`.
 * `on(ev, fn)`, `emit(ev, fn)` - Minipass streams are EventEmitters.
 Some
   events are given special treatment, however.
 (See below under "events".)
 * `promise()` - Returns a Promise that resolves when the stream emits